CellStream, Inc. - Telecom Consulting and Training!

 - Overview of IEEE 802.11ax amendment

-- Wi-Fi Alliance certification timelines
+- Wi-Fi Alliance certification timeline

 - Allocating Resources to Wireless Devices